 Puffins are fun to be around and once the classic shots have been achieved time can be taken to watch them and photograph what they get up to.
 They spend a lot of time grooming which gives different behaviour patterns.
 It is also fun to focus on small parts of the puffin – their eyes, bills or feet are good places to start.
 Showing the overall environment is also worth considering.
 A lot of the time the puffin is seen in profile, but the bigger picture of how they live side by side is missed.
 Using a longer shutter speed and panning as the puffin flies can give an impression of speed, although getting this right proved impossible!!

 Staying on Skomer Island gives the opportunity to play with settings and explore the magical light that the evening brings.
 Without other visitors around it is possible to take time, moving around the colony to get the perfect light.
 Back lighting allows the feathers to glow and enhances the puffin in the golden light.
-Low key images can be achieved more by luck than anything else but having time to sit and experiment can lead to interesting results.
+High key images can be achieved more by luck than anything else but having time to sit and experiment can lead to interesting results.

 Most people only get a day with the puffins and so planning and focus is needed.
 To make it a better experience I would highly recommend staying on the island and having more time, better light and quieter times with these fantastic little birds.